-Make sure to take good hiking footwear, clothing appropriate for the weather, trail map, compass, food, water, basic medical kit, medicines you usually take, and flashlight with you.
+Make sure to take good hiking footwear, clothing appropriate for the weather, trail map, compass, food, water, basic medical kit, medicines you usually take, and a rechargeable LED pocket flashlight with you.
 Of course, you can add a few other things like a sleeping bag, tent, and others that you find necessary, especially if you plan to have an overnight hike.

 Hiking With a “Buddy” or a Group

 “It takes two to tango” is definitely applicable when you go on hiking.
 In fact, it is best if you hike with four or five people.
 This is to ensure everyone’s safety when unexpected things happen.
 For example, someone might have sprained his ankle along the way, so if there are a lot of you in the group, you can quickly respond to such a medical emergency.

 Also, it can help you avoid the risk of being lost, especially if you want to venture deep into the woods.
 If you do prefer to go on a hike alone, make sure that you inform someone where you are headed and when you are expected to be back.

 Ultimately, the most critical factor to being safe while on a hike is by checking yourself.
 This simply means that you are well aware of your physical state, abilities, and medical conditions.
 Hiking is one way to get physically fit and active but remember that it comes with risks, too.
 Thus, it is crucial that you monitor your health and never underestimate the mountain.